Reflected entropy in an evaporating black hole through non-isometric map: A model for two-sided black hole

 When calculating the $n$-th Rényi entropy, if $n$ is large, the Weingarten function becomes complex.
 However, for our model, we usually assume that the degrees of freedom of the black hole and the radiations are large, thus we can assume $N =|X|^2|Y|\gg 1$.
 In this case, we can approximate the Weingarten function as

 where $\delta(\pi, e)$ is the delta function on the group elements in the symmetric group $S_n$, and $e$ is the identity element.
 Thus, we can approximate the equation (\ref{int}) as

 Using this approximation, we can easily obtain the $n$-th Rényi entropy of the radiation region.
-We can describe the index-contraction relations of $\tr(\rho^n)$ by using a diagrammatic method as shown in Fig. \ref{fig:v}.
+We can describe the index contraction in $\tr(\rho^n)$ by using a diagrammatic method as shown in Fig. \ref{fig:v}.
 After averaging under the Haar measure, we obtain an integral over the Haar measure multiplied by a coefficient.
 By calculating these, we can derive the expression for the entropy.
 The details of the computation is as follows.
 First, we can simplify the diagram, as shown in Fig. \ref{fig:simp}.
 Since $|\mathrm{X}\rangle_{rR} |\mathrm{X^\prime}\rangle_{r^\prime R^\prime}$ represents the maximally entangled state in the regions $rr'$ and $RR'$, it can be written as

 For the index contraction on the region $RR'$, the entanglement is transferred to the contraction of the indices on $rr'$ through the maximally entangled state, and the factors $\frac{1}{\sqrt{|X|}}$ on both sides of the contraction matrix are retained.
 Thus, after simplifying the schematic diagram to the index contraction on the region $rr'$, we need to multiply it by an additional factor of $\frac{1}{|X|}$.